iAmAndrewCarroll/401ops/lab/lab16.md

-# Lab: Cloud Identity and Access Management (IAM) with AWS
+# Lab 16: Cloud Identity and Access Management (IAM) with AWS

 ## Overview